seraph776/CodeCrypt776/README.md

 ## ℹ️ Overview

 This repository is a portfolio of my personal coding projects.
-Project listing and All notable changes to this project will be documented in [Change Log](https://github.com/seraph776/CodeCrypt776/blob/main/CHANGELOG.md).